Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

 \subsection{Data clustering safety of uncertainty estimates}

 The previous subsection points out that the DT uncertainty depends on how the data are clustered.
-The fitting groups are constructing the DT using the full published data sets as independent clusters, but other reasonable clustering choices are obviously possible, often leading to different DT intervals.
+The fitting groups typically construct the DT using the full published data sets as independent clusters, but other reasonable clustering choices are obviously possible.

-Such sensitivity would raise concern that the DT uncertainty estimate on a fundamental parameter is {\it unsafe} at some level with respect to the user-chosen data clustering prescription.
+Such sensitivity would raise the concern that the DT uncertainty estimate on a fundamental parameter is {\it unsafe} at some level with respect to the user-chosen data clustering prescription.
 In contrast, the GT is trivially clustering-safe.

 The key point here is that reclustering of the data sets modifies the degree of tensions present in the data.
 For instance, in a version of the CT25prel fit to 52 data sets shown in Fig.~\ref{fig:unc-summary}, the GT estimate is $\alpha_s(M_Z)=0.1179\pm 0.0024$, i.e. the error is practically symmetric.
-The default DT error is $0.1179^{+0.0024}_{-0.0011}$, showing a pronounced asymmetry.
+The default DT error, formed by the nominal clustering to the 52 data sets, is $0.1179^{+0.0024}_{-0.0011}$, showing a pronounced asymmetry.
 Upon reorganizing the data sets into 3 clusters, without breaking the data sets, in some cases the data sets are grouped so that their opposite pulls on $\alpha_s(M_Z)$, and in other cases these pulls are maximally exacerbated.
 When the tensions are largely cancelled, the 3-cluster DT error becomes nearly symmetric and larger than the GT one, e.g., $0.1179^{+0.0032}_{-0.0028}$.
 When the clustering magnifies the tensions, the 3-cluster DT errors vary more and can be highly asymmetric or not, for instance, $0.1179^{+0.0021}_{-0.0008}$ or $0.1179^{+0.0016}_{-0.0019}$.

 The DT estimates thus in principle should be supplemented by additional tests of the degree of their clustering (un)safety.
 In light of what was said above, the DT errors for the $\alpha_s$ determination vary between zero and the GT errors.
 One could take an envelope of these DT errors as a conservative estimate, or an average DT error over many clustering configurations as an optimal estimate.
-In our specific case, the latter estimate is close to the default one, and hence the final uncertainty combination will concentrate on the default DT tolerance.
+In our specific case, the latter estimate is close to the default one using the 52 individual experiments, and hence the final uncertainty combination will concentrate on the default DT tolerance.